Sugar cookies are buttery, soft, and oh so tasty. They are great for all occasions, birthdays, weddings, and are well-liked by everybody.

 There are several ways you can store sugar cookies.
-All of which involves an airtight container.
-One important factor in keeping baked treats fresh for longer is to limit their exposure to air and heat.
+All of which involve an airtight container.
+One important factor in keeping baked treats fresh for longer is limiting their exposure to air and heat.

-This is because moisture in air and warmth encourages bacterial growth.
+This is because moisture in the air and warmth encourage bacterial growth.
 On top of that, exposure to air will also make your sugar cookies go stale more quickly.

 If you’re wrapping a few cookies together, putting a layer of wax or parchment paper between each cookie can help prevent them from sticking together.

-Then, depending on how long you need the cookies for, you can choose whether to store them at room temperature, in the refrigerator, in the freezer, undecorate or decorated.
+Then, depending on how long you need the cookies, you can choose whether to store them at room temperature, in the refrigerator, in the freezer, undecorate, or decorated.